 December 1973 (top)

 Postcard with Jon Laubach and me, 1973.
-The rifle in the foreground was made in 1967 and has a hand made barrel welded out of 1020 steel because we had no wrought iron that year. (top)
+The rifle in the foreground was made in 1967 and has one of the first hand made barrels.
+It was welded up a couple of years earlier out of 1020 steel because we had not yet found a good source for wrought iron. (top)

 1974--Fun at the forge, welding a rifle barrel--photo by Jay Gaynor. (top)